Minnesota Wild Logo

 Minnesota Wild Logo 2013-present

-In 2013, the first and only logo redesign was undertaken.
-Because the hockey club suits everything in it: mystery, originality, artistry, and double meaning.
-The latter means the presence of diversity in the brand symbolism.
+In 2013, the first and only redesign of the logo was carried out.
+Because the hockey club is satisfied with everything in it: the mystery, originality, artistry, and double meaning.
+The latter implies the presence of diversity in the brand’s symbolism.

-The first thing that catches your eye is the landscape, reflecting the Minnesota forest expanses.
-But the second is much more important – a contour element in the form of a wild beast found in the local slums.
-All this remained unchanged after the revision of the logo.
-Only the inscription at the top disappeared because the team decided to focus on the drawing by enlarging the main symbol – the head of an angry bear.
+The first thing that catches your eye is the landscape reflecting the forest expanses of Minnesota.
+But the second is much more important – the contour element in the form of a wild beast encountered in the local slums.
+All this remained unchanged after the logo revision.
+Only the inscription at the top disappeared because the team decided to focus on the drawing, enlarging the main symbol – the head of an enraged bear.

 Font and Colors